DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

     * `export REDIS_ADDRESS=<MASTER-NODE-PRIVATE-IP>`
     * `export NUM_WORKERS=1`

-9. Run `atlas-server start`
+9. Run `atlas-server start` to start the Atlas server

 ## Getting users setup to submit jobs

-Once both the master and worker(s) instances are setup to handle job submission, we can now set up users to be able to submit jobs.
-The user will need to install both Atlas, and have the proper submission configuration file.
+Once both the master and worker(s) instances are setup to handle job submission, we can now get users submitting jobs.
+The user will need to 1) install Atlas, and 2) have proper submission configuration file.

 The Atlas dashboard can be accessed via: `<master_external_ip>:5555`.